 There are several advantages to smart logging:

-Similar logging infra exist in any language: Golang - Logrus, JS - Winston, etc.
+Similar logging infra exists in any language: Golang – Logrus, JS – Winston, etc.

 Logging data in advance can be challenging.
-So what happens if you forgot to set a log line and things come crashing down?
+So what happens if you forget to set a log line and things come crashing down?
 Or when the only log you have says Something bad happened?
-Luckily, there are tools you can use to quickly get the data you need from your application, while it’s running.
+Luckily, there are tools you can use to quickly get the data you need from your application while it’s running.

 Rookout: Set non-breaking breakpoints in your production code and get any data you might need - in an instant.
 This means you don’t have to write extra code, restart or redeploy your application.
 Just click and get the exact data you need in real-time.
 Rookout works on all clouds and platforms seamlessly: On-Prem, Monoliths, GCP, Azure, AWS, AWS Lambda, ECS, Fargate, etc. You can also pipeline your data anywhere it might be needed: DBs, APM, logging, exception manager, alerting, etc. Moreover, your data doesn't have to go through the cloud at all, or even through Rookout's server.
 You can drive data directly to your final target, even within your internal network.